Mobile Slots Terms & Rules

 How do you get winning symbols in slots?

-Some slot machines pay ‘both ways’, which simply means they also pay out from right to left, so 3, 2, 1 and left to right 1,2,3.
+Some slot machines pay ‘both ways’, meaning they also pay out from right to left, so 3, 2, 1 and left to right 1,2,3.

-This is the most common way to get winning symbols in any type of mobile slots.
+This is the most common way to get winning symbols in any type of mobile slot.